 - The DECT covers apportionment generating classes only--credit, non-credit, but not no-credit.

 Captions are synchronized with the video image so that viewers have equivalent access to the content that is originally presented in sound, regardless of whether they receive that content via audio or text.
-See A beginners guide to making video accessible .
+Your videos are captioned if they show this icon CC.
+Watch a video about the importance of captioning.

-If the course is being offered in a distance education, i.e., online, format it should be captioned.
+If the course is being offered in a distance education, i.e., online format it should be captioned.
 Waiting until a student requests the captioning causes a delay in receiving the information and becomes a "timeliness" issue.
+Office of Civil Rights states, that student with disabilities receive their learning materials at the same time that non-disabled students receive their learning materials.

 Transcripts can be helpful for any student but for a student who is hearing impaired, having the synchronization of what is actually occurring on the video and reading the captioning is timely and increases comprehension.